jcallegari/raspberry_pi/README.md

 Demo Design:

     This code is offered without warranty and is provided for educational purposes.
-The Raspberry Pi is and interesting target that has garnered considerable interest and the goal that The Linux ALSA audio system (alsaaudio) captures data in chunks.
-The size of the chunks is determined by ALSA.
-AT&T's speech to text API in streaming mode expects chunks of data no greater than 512 bytes.
+The Raspberry Pi is an interesting target that has garnered considerable interest.
+This demo code provides a working model for using audio on the Pi and a Pythonic abstraction for the AT&T Speech APIs.
+    The Linux ALSA audio system (alsaaudio) captures data in chunks.
 An alsaaudio input is configured.
     A queue is configured.
 An audio capture thread is started which puts that data into the queue.
     A speechToText API thread is started that pulls data from the queue and streams to the API.
     The transcription is processed, action is taken, and text is converted to synthesized speech with the textToSpeech API and then played.
+In this demo one of the Pi's onboard LEDs (OK) is used for visual feedback controlled by voice command.
     Audio files (as opposed to microphone) may also be converted. speech.py provides API methods
         speechapp.py provides the demo app